About NILLA

 Cultivating a Community

-The NEȾOLṈEW̱ Indigenous Language Learning Atlas (NILLA) is an online, interactive portal developed to share and learn about others’ ‘promising language learning strategies’.
-It’s a virtual space for Indigenous communities, advocates, researchers, and allies to engage and exchange knowledge.
+The NEȾOLṈEW̱ Indigenous Language Learning Atlas (NILLA) is an online, interactive portal developed to share and learn about other peoples’, organizations and communities ‘promising language learning strategies’.

-Our Core Aim
+Our Core Aims

 Supporting Indigenous Language Revitalization & Maintenance